Recovering from Post-Concussion Syndrome: How to Get the Most out of Treatment

 Misconceptions About Recovery

-Recovering from post-concussion syndrome is a process.
-It doesn’t happen overnight.
+The healing process doesn’t happen overnight.
 Setting the wrong expectations can lead to disappointment and ultimately hinder your healing.

 One of the biggest misconceptions about PCS recovery is that you won’t ever go backwards.
 It’s not uncommon for your progress to have some ups and downs.
 It may be difficult to see in the moment, but the overall trend tends to be one of improvement.
 You may feel emotional when symptoms start to return or worsen, but that’s a normal part of the recovery process.
-If you symptoms are progressively getting worse over a long period of time, you should reach out to your physician (or, if you’ve received treatment at Cognitive FX, follow up with our staff).
+If your symptoms are progressively getting worse over a long period of time, you should reach out to your physician (or, if you’ve received treatment at Cognitive FX, follow up with our staff).

 You won’t get better all in one week.
 Treatment at Cognitive FX is meant to be the beginning of your recovery, not the end.
 Continuing treatment by completing your follow-up exercises and recommendations is important.